22santka/fguipg/README.md

 The purpose of this program is to add a quick, user friendly way to compress and lower the size of video files.

 ## Usage
+> [!NOTE]
-To use the program, please run it directly from the "main.py" file.
+> To use the program, please run it directly from the "main.py" file.
 Nothing else is required! <br />

 ## Additional info
 To update the version of FFmpeg that is used, download it from the source linked in the credits and replace the FFmpeg.exe file included in the program. <br />